 You’re right.
 Zermatt is pretty expensive.
 Even for Swiss standards.
 But of course, there are budget options to spend a night up here, too.

 One place I can recommend is the Hotel Bahnhof, which is right behind the train station.
 Despite its central location, it’s a pleasantly quiet place since Zermatt is car-free.
 The hotel’s standard is fairly basic but it’s clean and homely.
 I love its informal vibe as well as the friendly and helpful staff.
 Aside from the classic two and four-bed rooms, the Hotel Bahnhof also has two dorms where every bed has its own niche to give you some privacy.
-One place I can recommend is the Hotel Bahnhof.
-I love its informal vibe as well as the friendly and helpful staff.

 The hotel also comes with a fully equipped kitchen.
 With supermarkets like Coop and Denner as well as a bakery just around the corner, the kitchen is perfect to whip up a cheap dinner after a day out hiking.
 Or to prepare your picnic for the day.